marcelovani/movie_catalog/README.md

   i.e. Run this from the Drupal core folder: ln -s profiles/movie_catalog/api.php This symlink should be automatically created by the install script.

-  4 - You can try if the configuration of 3 and 4 works by visiting your site domain /api/imdb/movie/add You should get this response: {"result":{"result":"It Works!"}}
+  4 - You can try if the configuration of 2 and 3 works by visiting your site domain /api/imdb/movie/add You should get this response: {"result":{"result":"It Works!"}}

   5 - Run the script to scan your movies' folder and fetch IMDB data.
 On IMDB movie scanner folder run